DeuX01/plex-trending/README.md

 - **Sorting by Trending Order:** Movies and TV shows are sorted based on their trending order, facilitating easy identification and access.
 - **Renaming Convention:** Movies are renamed with a prefix '#' followed by a number corresponding to their trending order, enhancing clarity within the library.

-- **For more accurate results:** Movies folders should be named using the following format Name (year) [tmdbID] and shows folders should be named using the followong format Name (tvdbID).
+- **For more accurate results:** Movies folders should be named using the following format Name (year) [tmdbID] and shows folders should be named using the following format Name (tvdbID).
 This can be easily done im bulk using sonarr and radarr renaming option.

 ## Instructions: